 Woodcraft Folk Brand

-When you’re sending communications out on behalf of Woodcraft Folk (whether it’s Folk Office, a centre or your local group or district), you can follow these simple steps to help us become better known and understood as an organisation.
+When you’re sending communications out on behalf of Woodcraft Folk (whether it’s Folk Office, a centre or your local group or district), we advise that you adhere to our brand guidelines document which can be found in the side panel on this page.
+You can also download a folder from the side panel which includes variations of our logo.
+Below details some simple steps you can follow to help us become better known and understood as an organisation.

 1. Use our name consistently

 When talking about Woodcraft Folk use our full name.
 ‘Woodies’, ‘The Folk’, ‘Woodcraft’ might be understandable to those who are already involved, but using ‘Woodcraft Folk’ whenever we are writing or talking about our organisation will help more people to understand that we’re all part of the same thing.

 Woodcraft Folk use two core fonts, Montserrat and Poppins Bold.
 Our brand identity requires a consistent and correct use of the fonts.